brontosaurusrex/brontosaurusrex.github.io/_posts/2017-10-24-blender-remote-rendering-with-gpu.md

 	-F EXR

 -F switch seems to only support one format, one can't do EXR and PNG.

-To override this behaviour one could set 'File Output' node in compositor, press n to select which format would that be.
+To override this behaviour one could set 'File Output' node(s) in compositor, press n to select which format would that be.
+One for exr and one for png and then the rendering command could be

+	./blender -P gpu.py -b test.blend -o /tmp/deletemenow -f 43 && rm /tmp/deletemenow*

 ## Old cpu vs modern nvidia gpu (3x GTX 1060 3GB)